google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 harder to keep that experience great over time.
 As your project evolves, developers come on board, new features land, and the codebase grows.
 That Great Experience &trade; you once achieved may begin to deteriorate and UX starts to suffer!
-Feature Policy is designed to keep us on track.
+Feature Policy is designed to keep you on track.

 With Feature Policy, you **opt-in to a set of "policies"** for the browser to enforce on specific features used throughout your site.
-These policies can restrict what APIs the site can access or modify the browser's default behavior for certain features.
+These policies restrict what APIs the site can access or modify the browser's default behavior for certain features.

-Here are a few examples of the types of things you can do with Feature Policy:
+Here are examples of things you can do with Feature Policy:

-1. Change the default behavior of `autoplay` on mobile and 3rd party videos.
+- Change the default behavior of `autoplay` on mobile and third party videos.
-2. Ensure a site doesn't inadvertently use sensitive APIs like `camera` or `microphone`.
+- Restrict a site from using sensitive APIs like `camera` or `microphone`.
-3. Allow iframes to use the `fullscreen` API.
+- Allow iframes to use the `fullscreen` API.
-4. Block the use of outdated APIs like synchronous XHR and `document.write`.
+- Block the use of outdated APIs like synchronous XHR and `document.write`.
-5. Ensure images are sized properly (e.g. prevent layout thrashing) and are not too big for the viewport (e.g. waste user's bandwidth).
+- Ensure images are sized properly (e.g. prevent layout thrashing) and are not too big for the viewport (e.g. waste user's bandwidth).

 **Policies are a contract between developer and browser**.
 They inform the